team-lightbulb/team-lightbulb.github.io/docs/ground-rules.md

 # **Ground Rules**

 ## **Daily/Weekly Practices**
-*Team members will attend a weekly meeting on Sunday at 1pm.
-The present location is Starbuck's at san Mateo and Montgomery.
+*Team members will attend a weekly meeting on Saturday and/or Sunday at 1pm.
+Location to be determined by friday end of class.
+We can also meet after class on friday.

 *Daily SCRUM will be held at 7:50am on the Bootcamp campus.